 For the latest population figures at ward level in Calderdale see Population estimate dataset.

 More information on Calderdale population statistics, see our blog on Population statistics in Calderdale.

 The range of open data available at ward level is wide, and we have used several ways to display this data, including maps, raw data, data visualisations, reports and more:

 The Ward datasets act as signposts to individual datasets that have data at ward level, with links to data such as population estimates, public health, and data visualisations on specific topics.
 As more datasets at ward level are added to Data Works, these links will be added too.
 As well as links to other datasets, the Ward datasets include reports on the demographic and Index of Multiple Deprivation (IMD) data relating to each ward, maps and a brief description of the ward topography:

-You can access these datasets via Schools data at ward level, or use these individual links:
+You can access these datasets via Schools data at ward level.